iffp/DSG/README.md

 # Dynamic Segment Graph (DSG)

-This repository hosts a rebuilt implementation of Dynamic Segment Graph for range-filtered approximate nearest neighbor search.
-The previous repo was removed to clear redundant history; this one stays lean while we iterate.
-If anything is unclear, feel free to ask questions or suggest improvements.
+This repository hosts a rebuilt implementation of **Dynamic Segment Graph (DSG)** for range-filtered approximate nearest neighbor search.
+This work is the follow-up to [SeRF](https://github.com/rutgers-db/SeRF) (Segment Graph for Range-Filtering but not supporting random insertion), also developed at the Rutgers Database Lab (**RuDB**).

 ## Status & Roadmap
 - Static build + load: done (DFS compression, CSR storage).